fhnaumann/ucumate/docs/home.md

 ---
 # ucumate

-ucumate is a developer-friendly Java library for parsing, validating, canonicalizing, and converting units of measure based on the [Unified Code for Units of Measure (UCUM)](https://ucum.org/) standard.
-It provides validation, canonicalization, and conversion support with high decimal precision if desired.
-Furthermore, all *special units* are supported.
+ucumate is a developer-friendly Java library for working with units of measure based on the [UCUM standard](https://ucum.org/).
+At its core, it provides validation, canonicalization, conversion, and printing support with automatic caching.
+Optional features enable persistent database storage, mole-to-mass conversions, and high-precision calculation of conversion factors for special units.

+An [online demo](https://virtuous-respect-production.up.railway.app/) is also available.

 This library requires Java 21 to run.
 Currently, all dependencies are hosted on the maven central snapshot repository, you need to add it to your `pom.xml`